Matildadl/Harry-Potter-Quiz/README.md

 # Harry Potter Quiz

-Welcome to the Harry Potter Quiz!
-Test your knowledge of the wizarding world with this fun and challenging quiz.
-Whether you're a casual fan or a die-hard Potterhead, there's something for everyone in this quiz.
+Welcome to the enchanting realm of the Harry Potter Quiz!
+Embark on a magical journey to test your wizarding knowledge and unravel the mysteries of the captivating wizarding world.
+Dive into this captivating quiz, designed to challenge both casual fans and devoted Potterheads alike.
+From the enchanting halls of Hogwarts to the thrilling adventures of Harry, Ron, and Hermione, every question promises to transport you deeper into the spellbinding universe created by J.K.
+Rowling.
+So, cast your spells, summon your wits, and let the magic unfold as you explore the wonders of the Harry Potter Quiz!

 <hr>